Chapter 9 – A Brief Respite

 Kirk is jolted from his ease by the sound of an unfamiliar voice behind him.
 “The smell of whatever your cooking woke me up.”

 Startled, Kirk’s head snaps backward as he bolts from his chair.
 The events at the gas station have him uncharacteristically suspicious of strangers.

 “Oh!
 I’m sorry, I’m Francis Hart.
 Kay’s niece.
 I didn’t mean to startle you.
 I couldn’t find Kay, I smelled something good coming from here and just followed my nose.”

 Frank’s posture now takes on a more submissive posture, knowing what Francis is and has gone through the last two days.
 “That’s quite alright.
 I’m Kirk Gage.
 Please have seat.”
 Kirk offers her his chair.
 “Would you like something to drink.
 Beer, water, soda, anything.”

 “No but thank you for offering.
 I need to find my aunt.
 I thought she might be here.”

 Gunner notices the stranger talking to Kirk and begins to bark from the inside of the Gage house.
 Soon Gwen comes out in a robe to see who Kirk is talking to.
 “Hi, I’m Gwen Gage, Kirk’s wife.”

 Francis holds out her hand.
 “I’m Francis Hart.
 The smell of your barbecue drew me over to see what was cooking.”

 Kay emerges on the run from her home.
 “Francis!
 Francis!
 Your phone was ringing, but I didn’t get to it fast enough!”

-Just then the phone begins to ring again.
+Kay hands over the device just as the phone begins to ring again.
 Francis looks at the display.
 “It’s a St. Louis number, but I don’t recognize it.”
 She answers.
 “Hello.
 Can I help you?
+Frank?
 Frank!
-Frank!
 Is that you!
-Is it really you!”
+Is it really you!”lly you!”